HannahBruch/MyTouhouCompletion/README.md

 ## Touhou 8 IN
 ### Normal
-  1CC Reimu/Yukari, Marisa/Alice, Youmu/Yuyuko
+  1CC All teams

 ### Extra
   Reimu/Yukari
-### Last word captures
+### Last word captures (all spells unlocked by me)
   206 "Unseasonal Butterfly Storm"
   207 "Blind Nightbird"
   208 "Emperor of the Land of the Rising Sun"
-  209 "Stare of the Hazy Phantom Moon "Lunatic Red Eyes""
+  209 "Stare of the Hazy Phantom Moon "Lunatic Red Eyes"" 210 "Heaven Spider's Butterfly-Capturing Web"
+  211 "Hourai's Sea of Trees"
+  213 "Ancient Duper"
+### Other
+  All normal spellcards captured, Marisa

 ## Touhou 9 POFV